In Revelation 20 the devil, Satan, is grabbed by an angel and bound him with a great chain. Satan is bound for a thousand years.

 This is not identified with the Gog and Magog in Ezekiel 38-39.
 McGee states “this is not possible at all, for the conflicts described are not parallel as to time, place or participants—only the names are the same.”
 (1058)

-The number of them is like the sand of the seashore.
+The number of whom is as the sand of the sea.

-9. And they came up on the broad plain of the earth.
+9. And they went up on the breadth of the earth.

 They will still be there.